saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_veeam_backup/guide.en-gb.md

 >>
 > **Step 4**
 >>
 >> In the left-hand column, you will see a list of your saved email accounts.
-Right-click on the email account of your choice.
+Right-click the email account of your choice.
 There are two choices:
 >>
 >> - Export a backup to a file `.pst` using the `Export to...`{.action} buttons
 >> - Restore a backup directly to an email account using the `Restore to...`{.action} buttons